-JOE JOYCE IS on the cusp of realising his goal of challenging for a full world heavyweight title after recording a career-best win to date over former world champion Joseph Parker in September of last year.
+Joyce was on the cusp of realising his goal of challenging for a full world heavyweight title after recording a career-best win to date over former world champion Joseph Parker in September of last year.

-The hugely impressive 11th round knockout placed Joyce into the inner circle of leading heavyweights and also won him the status of being WBO Interim world champion.
+The hugely impressive 11th round knockout placed Joyce into the inner circle of leading heavyweights and also won him the status of being Interim world champion.

 Prior to his Parker success, ‘The Big Juggernaut’ confirmed his credentials with victory over heavyweight contender Carlos Takam, a fight where he showed the world that he is leading the charge of the next generation of heavyweights